-The warmer weather calls to outdoors enthusiasts and snakes alike, making encounters of the slithering kind inevitable.
+Warm weather calls to outdoors enthusiasts and snakes alike, making encounters of the slithering kind inevitable.
 California has a variety of snakes, most of which are benign.
-The exception is California's only native venomous snake - the rattlesnake.
+The exception is California's only native venomous snake: the rattlesnake.

-Rattlesnakes can cause serious injury to humans – on rare occasions even death, as was evidenced in May when a rattlesnake bite killed a Riverside County man.
+Rattlesnakes can cause serious injury to humans and, on rare occasions, even death.
 Generally not aggressive, rattlesnakes strike when threatened or deliberately provoked, but given room they will retreat.
 Most snake bites occur when a rattlesnake is handled or accidentally touched by someone walking or climbing.

 When hiking, stick to well-used trails and wear over-the-ankle boots and loose-fitting long pants.
 Do not step or put your hands where you cannot see, and avoid wandering around in the dark.
 Step ON logs and rocks, never over them, and be especially careful when climbing rocks or gathering firewood.
 Always avoid walking through dense brush or willow thickets.